fkia413/AMS-Individual-Project/README.md

 ![user story](https://github.com/fkia413/ProjectRepo/assets/131884777/0c4e92d2-aec5-4f6d-a145-32141313e1e6)

-Also included some risks which I put in my risk assessment in the next section.
+I also included some risks which I put in my risk assessment in the next section.

 ### Risk Assessment

 ![risk asss](https://github.com/fkia413/ProjectRepo/assets/131884777/6e9fa5fc-48d5-4ff7-b91e-bbb72fe65728)

-Add in risk assessment screenshot from excel and summarise it [https://qa-community.co.uk/~/_/learning/agile/agile--risk-assessments] ("a record of any issues or risks encountered during project creation, Based on results, changes were made to the solution and discussed at a good level").
+This displays some of the risks that I may have encountered during the project, including the steps to mitigate any negative impacts.
+Based on this risk assessment, I was able to make changed to my code to decrease the possibility of the risks happening.

 ### Evolution of Ideas

-Also in this space, Showcased evolution of ideas from base design to final designs -> refactoring code because you wanted it to do something else so take screenshot before and after i encourntered soem errors where i was able to improve and refactor my code.
+I had a lot of ideas for what I wanted the front-end to look like and the functionality I wanted.
+An example of this is the home page.
+I wanted the home page to have a carousel that switches between 3 images and can be manually controlled while also having the functionality to switch automatically.
+I encountered a lot of errors with it at first.
+One error was that the carousel indicators to manually change it were at the bottom of the website below the footer instead of at the bottom of the images.
+I fixed this by trying different code and using w3schools.
+Here is the difference in the code (before and after).

 ### Summary of Kanban board

-Finally, show some screenshots of entire Kanban board how it looked at the beginning vs. middle vs. end.
+Here are some images of what my Kanban board looked like at the beginning, middle and end.